2 SEATS OPEN! REGISTER BY FRIDAY, APRIL 28TH

 Classes meet 9:30 am – 3:30 pm on the following Sundays:

 April 30 May 21 June 25 July 16 August 13 September 24

-In order to hold your seat, please pay the full amount or make a $200 non-refundable down payment.
-Any remaining balance must be paid by check before April 15th and mailed to: The Resiliency Institute, P.O.
+In order to hold your seat, please pay the full amount or make a $200 non-refundable down payment by April 1st.
+Any remaining balance must be paid by check by April 15th and mailed to: The Resiliency Institute, P.O.
 Box 5721, Naperville, IL 60567.

 Class size is limited to 15 people.

 A work study opportunity is available to one qualified candidate who will receive a $150 tuition discount, reducing tuition to $345 for the series.
 The work study student will assist the instructor with class preparations, classroom set-up and clean-up, loading and unloading class supplies, and printing class handouts.

 By March 3rd, email Michelle@theresiliencyinstitute.net with a paragraph response describing your financial need and your intention for taking this course.
 We will accept a maximum of 5 requests before selecting the recipient.